viral32111/website/content/projects.md

 This section will eventually be updated to show a table of repositories on my self-hosted Git server.

-Most of these repositories will be unaccessible as they are for private projects, the ones that are not though will be downloadable via `git clone https://viral32111.com/projects/name` without the need for authentication.
+Most of these repositories will be inaccessible as they are for private projects, the ones that are not though will be downloadable via `git clone https://viral32111.com/projects/name` without the need for authentication.